 7. Not drying your hands after washing

 Wet hands make it easier to transfer germs, so it’s important to dry them after washing.
-There is no consensus on the best way to dry your hands.
-Studies suggest that a clean towel or an air dryer works well to keep germs at bay.
+There is no consensus on the best way to dry your hands, but studies suggest that a clean towel and an air dryer are the best options.